xeor/taggo/README.rst

 Tags are defined by using #hashtags in the name.
 They can also be as many sub levels as you want, like #sub-hash-tag

 **note**
-This version should work now, but the "old" version is still tagged at https://github.com/xeor/taggo/tree/0.2.
+This version is a completey different version than the old (https://github.com/xeor/taggo/tree/0.2).
-The old version worked fine at python 2 (but not 3).
+The old version works for python 2 (but not 3).
 It also had config-file instead of parameters.
 Check out the repo if you want it..

 * Free software: MIT license